The Ultimate Guide On ExfoliationPosted on 30/08/2018

 The skincare world has evolved in the past two decades.
 There are now physical exfoliants in different forms.
 These include;

 - Brushes, cloths and Sponges – are tools or devices used to help to physically take away the dead skin cells from your skin.
 You can mechanically use circular motions with pressure to remove the dead skin cells.
 There are some devices that also have sonic vibrations that help to remove impurities from your skin on a deeper level.
 What’s great about this method is that there are different textures in the brushes, cloths or sponges and you have the choice of which one is best for you!
-However, the disadvantage to using this method is that these brushes and sponges must be replaced periodically, which can be quite costly.
+However, the disadvantage to using this method is that these brushes and sponges must be replaced periodically.
+This can become quite costly.

 Chemical exfoliation essentially does the same thing as physical exfoliation in that it removes dead skin cells and impurities.
 However, rather than using a physical motion, it uses acids and other ingredients to dissolve or detach the bond of skin cells to remove dead skin cells and impurities from your skin.
 Not only that, it also promotes cell turnover as well!

-This form of exfoliation is more popular in Korean Skincare products as Asian skin tends to be more delicate and softer, hence require a gentler treatment.
+This form of exfoliation is more popular in Korean Skincare products as Asian skin tends to be more delicate and softer; hence require a gentler treatment.
 Compared to physical exfoliants, chemical exfoliants are more forgiving, user-friendly and also have the capability to penetrate the skin on a deeper level.
 It also delivers more skincare benefits such as, brightening, smoothing, pore reduction and more, that physical exfoliants fail to demonstrate.
 Even though you do not physically see the action happening, you definitely see the distinct and amazing difference after a period of time.

 AHAs (short for Alpha Hydroxy Acids)

 AHAs are a group of water-soluble chemical compounds that ideally work best on dry to sensitive skin types.
 The most common types of AHAs include lactic acid, glycolic acid and malic acid with great skincare benefits.
 This is all in addition to promoting cell turnover and helping your skin look brighter and softer.
-AHAs do most of its work on the top layer of your skin and because of this, it may increase the sun sensitivity in your skin.
+AHAs do most of its work on the top layer of your skin.
+Because of this, it may increase the sun sensitivity in your skin.
 So, in addition to using AHAs, you must use make sure you use sunscreen regularly as well.
 But we do not have to tell you sunscreen is a must!